tiany7/cp-related/ENGLISH.md

 ### 6. Can I do cf in a group of three?

 No, the cf competition is an individual competition, and discussion and communication are prohibited.
-If someone is found to communicate or copy other people's answers, cf will be punished with 0 points for the game on the spot - the punishment varies from title to title.
-It is also forbidden to exchange codes during the game in the group.
+If someone is found to communicate or copy other people's answers, cf will be punished with 0 points for the contest on the spot - the punishment varies from title to title.
+It is also forbidden to exchange codes during the contest in the group.

-Doing questions by multiple people will not help everyone to improve, and everyone can discuss after the game.
+Doing questions by multiple people will not help everyone to improve, and everyone can discuss after the contest.

 ### 7. Can I view other people's code in the competition?
 Same as above, if it is found, it will be processed with 0 points.